AikateriniT/H3-Information-security/README.md

 ____________________________________________________________________________________________
 Define tactic and give an example.

      - A specific malevolent behaviour which has a set of techniques
- -
+     - Each tactic represents a tactical goal, for this reason the perpetrator is showing a specific behaviour.
+     - For example credential access is a tactic used by the attacker in order to get legitimate access codes and credentials from the victim, in order to create more accounts with the real ID of the victim.
+So by disguising as the victim they can exploit their financial status and place orders or exploit people from their family environment, by fooling them that he is actually the victim.

 Define technique and subtechnique, and give an example of each.

+    - As technique is defined

 Define procedure, and give an example of each.

+    -
 ____________________________________________________________________________________________
 WebGoat Sensitive Data Exposure: Insecure Login
 ____________________________________________________________________________________________